 Diabetes Prevention and Control

-- Diabetes is the seventh leading cause of death in the United States and accounted for $116 billion in total U.S. healthcare system costs in 2007 (CDC) .
+- Diabetes is the seventh leading cause of death in the United States (CDC) and cost $176 billion in direct medical expenses in 2012 (American Diabetes Association) .

 |Healthcare System Level Interventions|